Data Science Tableau

 • a large, integrated, and coherent collection of intermediate tools for data analysis,

-• graphical facilities to evaluate data and show either on-screen or in hardcopy, and
+• graphical facilities to evaluate data and display either on-screen or in hardcopy, and

 • a developed, easy, and effective programming language which involves conditionals, loops, input and output facilities, and user-defined recursive functions.

-• Apart from the previously mentioned tools following tools are also popular – JasperSoft, SAP BI, QlikView, MicroStrategy, etc.
+• Apart from the previously mentioned tools, the following tools are also popular – JasperSoft, SAP BI, QlikView, MicroStrategy, etc.

 4. Non-Technical Skills